-Craft, artisanal, and hand-made goods that add to a cacao experience or come from the same cultural world as the cacao.
+Craft, artisanal, and hand-made goods and other accessories that can add to your cacao experience.
+Many come from the same culture as the cacao!

 Local pickup is available in SE Portland, Oregon.
 Look for the "pick up" option at checkout and you'll receive a confirmation email with instructions.